 10. Pipe Relining

 A professional plumber can reline existing older pipes economically with an epoxy resin that hardens to make the pipeline watertight and resistant to tree roots that cause flooding or backed-up sinks and toilets.
 Before the relining, the plumber will employ CCTV and water jets to locate and clean out blockages.
 ‘No Dig’ pipe relining is an increasingly popular option for people who wish to repair their pipes without damaging their gardens.

 Professional plumbers can advise on blocked drain fixes and future-proofing solutions.
-Call Curran Plumbing for drainage advice including services such as ‘No dig pipe relining’, on 1300 781 891.
+Call Curran Plumbing for drainage advice including services such as $93 drain clearing or ‘No dig pipe relining’, on 1300 781 891.